skip to main content

 Grievances or bullying and harassment complaints

-Where an employee raises a further grievance or bullying and harassment complaint during consideration of a grievance, the grievance process may be temporarily suspended in order to deal with the grievance or complaint.
-Where the grievances and / or complaint are related, it may be appropriate to deal with both issues concurrently.
+Where an employee raises a further grievance or bullying and harassment complaint during consideration of a grievance, the grievance process may be temporarily suspended to address the grievance or complaint.
+Where grievances and/or complaints are related, it may be appropriate to address both concurrently.

 Supporting documents